xyproto/orbiton/README.md

 * If interactive rebase is launched with `git rebase -i`, then either `ctrl-r` or `ctrl-w` will cycle the keywords for the current line (`fixup`, `drop`, `edit` etc).
 * When editing Markdown, checkboxes can be toggled with `ctrl-w`.
 * `o` makes it easy to write `"Hello, World!"` in one of many languages, then simply compile it with `ctrl-space`.
 The idea is that it should be very quick to write and compile a short program, without any hassle.
+* `ctrl-t` can toggle between a C++ header and source file, if searching for the file in the parent directories is quick enough.

 ## Known bugs